-Industrial Diesel Engine Applications & Uses
+Industrial Diesel Generator Applications & Uses

 Since its discovery, the diesel engine has been re-invented and developed vastly to improve on its performance and efficiency, while simultaneously increasing its range of applications.
-One of its most common uses today is in generators used to provide backup or standby power to facilities and systems in case of power failure.
-Modern diesel engine generators are designed to monitor electric current continuously, and they automatically start when there is a power interruption and switch off when utility service comes back online.
+One of its most common uses today is in diesel generators used to provide backup or standby power to facilities and systems in case of power failure.
+Modern diesel generators are designed to monitor electric current continuously, and they automatically start when there is a power interruption and switch off when utility service comes back online.

 The diesel generator market has been growing and, according to a study by the consulting firm Grand View Research, the market is expected to continue growing in the immediate future.